 But most of us can’t keep up a strict diet long-term, so the weight eventually returns.
 What were the most successful strategies the researchers found that would help women lose weight and keep it off?

-Avoiding sugar definitely was a key – less desserts, less sugar-sweetened beverages.
+Avoiding sugar definitely was a key, fewer desserts, less sugar-sweetened beverages.
 But the best change that the women made was to replace higher-calorie meats and cheese with more fruits and vegetables.

 The study also revealed some good news for women who like to eat out.
 Avoiding restaurants may have helped with short-term weight loss, but it didn’t seem to make a difference over the long haul.
 This is likely because the women who were successful with weight loss were more likely to change their eating habits: smaller portions, less fatty foods.